- Operational Guidelines

-Castle Rock believes in an open government, and we invite you to attend one of our Town Council meetings held most Tuesdays at 6 p.m. at Town Hall, 100 N. Wilcox St. We also have a user-friendly website from which you’re able to retrieve previous meetings to view or you can watch the Council meetings live streaming also from the website.
-For more information, go to www.CRgov.com/video.
+Castle Rock believes in an open government, and we invite you to attend one of our Town Council meetings held most the 1st and 3rd Tuesday at 6 p.m. at Town Hall, 100 N. Wilcox St. We also have a user-friendly website from which you’re able to retrieve previous meetings to view or you can watch the Council meetings live streaming also from the website.
+For more information, go to www.CRgov.com/video

 Douglas County Government

 The pioneer spirit, accompanied by the beauty of the mountains, foothills and plains, is gloriously evident in Douglas County.
 In 1861, the Colorado Territorial Session Laws created Douglas County, named after Stephen A. Douglas, who was famous for his activism on slavery issues, the Kansas-Nebraska Act and popular sovereignty.

 Originally stretching from the Rockies to the State of Kansas border Douglas County is virtually the geographic center of Colorado.
 The County is approximately 844 square miles, 71 square miles of which are permanently protected land through the Douglas County Open Space Program.
 Recreational areas include more than 146,000 acres of Pike National Forest, Roxborough State Park, Castlewood Canyon State Park and the Chatfield State Recreation Area.